 With a growing emphasis on reducing carbon footprints, businesses are being called upon to contribute to a greener future.
 In a recent survey conducted by SME Climate Hub, small to medium enterprises (SMEs) are stepping up in the fight against climate change.
 However, a lack of resources prevents many from taking action.
 In our article, we explore several different ways that SMEs can reduce their carbon footprint through technology.

 In a recent survey conducted by SME Climate Hub, small to medium enterprises (SMEs) are stepping up in the fight against climate change, however, a lack of resources prevents many from taking action.
 Small and medium-sized enterprises (SMEs) make up 99.9% of businesses globally, with 5.5 million in the UK alone, employing anywhere between 1 and 500 people.
-A recent article from Real Business indicates that two-thirds of SMEs are worried about navigating climate change and often lack a long-term plan to decrease their carbon emissions.
+A recent article indicates that two-thirds of SMEs are worried about navigating climate change and often lack a long-term plan to decrease their carbon emissions.
 With the UK legally committed to hitting net zero by 2050, it’s important that businesses contribute to reducing carbon emissions as this will not only benefit the environment but also support compliance with regulations and industry standards.

 The Environment Agency currently has regulations and policies in place that require certain companies to disclose their emissions, set reduction targets, or achieve net zero emissions by a particular date.
 Noncompliance with these standards can result in fines, and penalties, or could potentially harm your reputation as a brand.
 Last year, more than 30 companies were fined for breaching client change schemes in an effort to reduce emissions.